 This bump can be attributed to the constitutional amendment voted on in 2006 by the citizens of Ohio that raises the minimum wage in the state each year based on the Consumer Price Index that increases it to meet inflation.
-The Consumer Price Index rose 0.7 percent during the past year.
-The bump will bring a 40 hour work week employee to $332.
+The bump will bring a 40-hour workweek employee to $348.

 Remember employers, you are required to post the minimum wage and overtime information in a space that is easily visible, such as an employee break room, your HR office that is accessible to employees, or another common space.

 For a copy of the poster with the new 2020 minimum wage, Ohio employers can click here.